red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

-# OpenShift Container Storage (OCS) 4.5 Shrink Existing Internal Cluster
+# OpenShift Container Storage (OCS) 4.4 & 4.5 Internal Cluster Downsizing
-This document is to supplement the OpenShift Container Storage (OCS) and provide instructions for shrinking a previously deployed internal mode cluster.
+This document is to supplement the OpenShift Container Storage (OCS) documentation and provide instructions for shrinking a previously deployed internal mode cluster.
 It is not clear at this point when this procedure will be officially documented nor when it will be automated via the `rook-ceph` operator.